-From mountain biking and wild animals to water sports and heaps of fun in the countryside – Norway is like a massive natural amusement park.
+From mountain biking and wild animals to hiking valleys and fantastic slopes – Norway is like a massive natural amusement park, all year long.
 Check out these tips for a holiday that the whole family will enjoy.

 Please note that the selection of accommodation, dining, and activity options may be restricted due to the coronavirus situation.
 Before you leave, be sure to get the latest travel advice from the Norwegian authorities and destinations, and check the opening hours and rules of individual tour providers.